-NUE 605 The role of the Nurse Educator 3.00

-NUE 618 Curriculum design, development, assessment and

-evaluation in Nursing Education 3.00
+NUE 605 The Role of the Nurse Educator 3 credit hours 3 credit hours NUE 618 Curriculum design, development, assessment and evaluation in Nursing Education

-NUE 610 Nursing Education Capstone 3.00

-Concentration in Public Health Nursing (9 credits)
+Concentration in Public Health Nursing

 The Public Health Nursing concentration is designed to prepare students to integrate advanced nursing practice with population-based public health perspectives.
 Students will learn to work with and guide teams in the development of innovative, evidence-based, culturally appropriate health care services for identified high-risk populations locally and internationally.